Dorothy Ayer Gardner Ford: Early life and marriage

-Dorothy and Leslie King's son was born on July 14, 1913.
-They named him Leslie Lynch King Jr. Soon after her marriage, Dorothy discovered that her husband was abusive.
-In Omaha she further discovered he was a liar and alcoholic, but she was soon pregnant.
-With the support of his parents, she stayed with them and her husband until the birth of their son.
-After Leslie threatened her and the child with a butcher knife a few days after the birth, Gardner King completed her plans to leave her husband.
+Soon after her marriage, Dorothy discovered that her husband was abusive.
+In Omaha, she further discovered he was a liar and an alcoholic, but she also found out that she was pregnant.
+With the support of his parents, she stayed with her husband until the birth of their son, who was born on July 14, 1913, and named Leslie Lynch King Jr. A few days after the birth, her husband brandished a butcher knife while threatening to kill her, their child, and the infant's nurse; the police had to be called to restrain him.

 Separation and divorce

 Sixteen days after the birth of her son, Dorothy Gardner King left her husband.
 Divorce was unusual then, but she refused to continue to risk her son's safety or her own.
-She took Leslie Jr. with her to the Oak Park, Illinois home of her sister Tannisse and her husband, Clarence Haskins James.
+She took Leslie Jr. with her to the Oak Park, Illinois, home of her sister Tannisse and brother-in-law Clarence Haskins James.
 From there she moved to the home of her parents, who had relocated to Grand Rapids, Michigan.
-That was where her son grew up.

 Dorothy Gardner King quickly filed for formal separation and divorce.
-On December 19, 1913, an Omaha court granted a divorce to the Kings.
+On December 19, 1913, an Omaha court granted her a divorce on the grounds of extreme cruelty.
 Leslie King refused to pay child support.
 His father Charles Henry King paid it until shortly before his death in 1930.

 Second marriage and family

-Three years later, Dorothy met Grand Rapids businessman Gerald Rudolff Ford on February 1, 1917.
-Then they called her first son Gerald Rudolff Ford Jr., although he was not formally adopted by Ford.
-Gerald Ford Jr. formally changed his name in 1935, in honor of his stepfather, the only father he really had.
+Three years later, Dorothy met Grand Rapids businessman Gerald Rudolff Ford.
+After their marriage on February 1, 1917, they called her first son Gerald Rudolff Ford Jr., although he was not formally adopted by his stepfather.
+In 1935, Gerald Ford Jr. legally changed his name in honor of his stepfather, the only father he really had.
 At the time, Ford adopted a more conventional spelling of his middle name.
 Later Ford recounted that his mother insisted he learn to control his temper, one he seemed to have inherited from his biological father.

-Dorothy Ford bore three more sons during her second marriage: Thomas Gardner Ford (July 15, 1918 – August 28, 1995), Richard Addison Ford (June 3, 1924 – March 20, 2015), and James Francis Ford (August 11, 1927 - January 23, 2001).
+Dorothy Ford bore three more sons during her second marriage: Thomas Gardner Ford (July 15, 1918 — August 28, 1995), Richard Addison Ford (June 3, 1924 — March 20, 2015), and James Francis Ford (August 11, 1927 — January 23, 2001).

-She and Gerald Ford Sr. were buried in Woodlawn Cemetery in Grand Rapids.
+She died in 1967 in Grand Rapids, Michigan, and is buried with her second husband at Woodlawn Cemetery in Grand Rapids.